 The timetable of an equity offering depends on both the type and the size of the offering.
-In addition, certain offerings may require a greater amount of preparation on the part of the issuer, particularly with respect to corporate governance and structure and accounting and reporting requirements.
+In addition, certain offerings may require a greater amount of preparation on the part of the issuer, particularly with respect to corporate governance and corporate structure as well as accounting and reporting requirements.
 Nevertheless, IPOs in Switzerland generally take between four and six months and an indicative IPO can generally be organised into the following five phases.